annotation/text-fabric/tf/convert/app/transcription.md

 ### «Slot»s in general

-1. Spaces are stripped when they are between elements whose parent does not allow mixed content; other whitespace is reduced to a single space.
+1. Spaces are stripped when they are between elements whose parent does not allow mixed content; other white-space is reduced to a single space.
 1. However, after direct child elements of pure elements we add a single space or newline: if there is an ancestor with mixed content, we add a space;
     if the whole ancestry consists of pure elements (typically in the TEI header),